 To determine the temperature of a star, measurements of the apparent brightness in at least two filters is necessary.
 The difference between these two measurements is called the "color index".
 For example, the apparent magnitude in the B filter minus the apparent magnitude in the V filter, (B - V), is one example of a color index (it is also the main color index used by astronomers to measure the temperature of stars, but any two of the standard filters can be used to construct a color index).
 Let us take Polaris (the "North Star") as an example.
 Its apparent B magnitude is 2.59, and its apparent V magnitude is 2.00, so the color index for Polaris is (B - V) = 2.59 - 2.00 = 0.59.
-In Table 12.1, we list the (B - V) color index for main sequence stars.
+In Table 9.1, we list the (B - V) color index for main sequence stars.
 We see that Polaris has the color of a G star.

+Table 511.
+The (D ) Color mach for Main Sequence Stars

 Spectra Type (B-V) Spectral Type (B-V)

-O and B Stars -0.40 to -0.06 G Stars 0.59 to 0.76
+O and B Stars -0.40 to $-0.06$ G Stars 0.59 to $0.76$

-A Stars 0.00 to 0.20 K Stars 0.82 to 1.32
+A Stars 0.00 to 0.20 K Stars 0.82 to $1.32$

-F Stars 0.31 to 0.54 M Stars 1.41 to 2.00
+F Stars 0.31 to $0.54$ M Stars 1.41 to 2.00

-Table 12.1: The (B - V) Color Index for Main Sequence Stars
+Table 9.1: The (B - V) Color Index for Main Sequence Stars

-In Table 12.1, we see that O and B stars have negative (B - V) color indices.
+In Table 9.1, we see that O and B stars have negative (B - V) color indices.
 We say that O and B stars are "Blue", because they emit more light in the B filter than in the V filter.
 We say that K and M stars are very red, as they emit much more V light than B light (and even more light in the R and I filters!).
 A-stars emit the same amount of light at B and V, while F and G stars emit slightly more light at V than at B. With this type of information, we can now figure out the spectral types, and hence temperatures of stars by using photometry.

-12.3 The Color-Magnitude HR Diagram
+9.3 The Color-Magnitude HR Diagram

-To construct HR diagrams of star clusters, astronomers measure the apparent brightness of stars in two different color filters, and then plot the data into a "Color-Magnitude" diagram, plotting the apparent V magnitude versus the color index (B-V) as shown below.
-Figure 13.11 shows a color-magnitude diagram for a globular cluster.
+To construct HR diagrams of star clusters, astronomers measure the apparent brightness of stars in two different color filters, and then plot the data into a "Color-Magnitude" diagram, plotting the apparent V magnitude versus the color index (B - V) as shown below.
+Figure 9.4 shows a color-magnitude diagram for a globular cluster.
 You might remember from class (or will soon be told!) that globular clusters are old, and that the low mass stars are evolving off the main sequence and becoming red giants.
 The main sequence turnoff for this globular cluster is at a color index of about (B - V) = 0.4, the color of F stars.
-An F star has a mass of about 1.5 M{Sun}, thus stars with masses near 1.5 M{Sun} are evolving off the main sequence to become red giants, so this globular cluster is about 7 billion years old.
+An F star has a mass of about 1.5 MSun, thus stars with masses near 1.5 MSun are evolving off the main sequence to become red giants, so this globular cluster is about 7 billion years old.

-12.4 The Color-Magnitude Diagram for the Pleiades
+9.4 The Color-Magnitude Diagram for the Pleiades